melsin/csgo-ds/README.md

-# Counter-Strike: Global Offensive Dedicated Server in Docker
+# Counter-Strike: Global Offensive with Docker

-A collection of Dockerfiles and some scripts to quickly and easily run Counter-Strike: Global Offensive You build all the images for `docker-compose build` from the root of the repository.
+A collection of Dockerfiles and some scripts to quickly and easily run a Counter-Strike: Global Offensive source dedicated server from inside a Linux container with Docker (or your container runtime of choice).

+## Building the images

+You build all the images for `docker-compose build` from the root of the repository.

+__Note:__ docker-compose is only used to manage the build dependancy.
+Its not used to run the service.

 ## TODO